vmarchesin/js-me-anything/CONTRIBUTING.md

 - **id**

 The id must be unique across all questions.
-To keep things simple please follow the pattern `difficulty-number`.
+You must follow the pattern `difficulty-number`.
 For example `beginner-3` or `master-7`.
 Find the last question pertaining your difficulty and use the next available number.
 So if the last question with the master difficulty is `master-10` use the id `master-11` for your question when creating a pull request.
+You don't need to check every previous question.
+If a question is replaced or deleted its `id` will never be used again.

 - **codeString**